How to Apply for the SRRV in the Philippines: Requirements, Process, and What to Expect

 Once the bank certification is in hand, the application can be formally submitted.
 The PRA main office is in Makati, Manila.
 Satellite offices operate in Cebu, Davao, and other locations.

-Regional Office Note: The PRA's current processing document includes both head-office and satellite-office workflows, and it even shows a separate total turnaround time for files lodged at satellite offices.
-That means you should not assume every final oath-taking, ID release, or passport hand-back happens only in Makati.
+Regional Office Note: PRA's current processing document includes both head-office and satellite-office workflows, with a separate total turnaround time for files lodged at satellite offices.
+Do not assume every final oath-taking, ID release, or passport hand-back happens only in Makati.
 Before booking flights or hotels, confirm with the specific PRA office handling your case where your oath-taking and final release will occur.

 Full Document Checklist (Principal Applicant)